 5) Watch the Eyes (Yeah, I talk about eyes too much.)

 YA author Nicole McInnes – "If your goal for your writing is traditional publication, never give up on making your writing stronger and sending out the best quality queries possible to agents and editors--even when (especially when) the odds seem to be impossibly stacked against you."

 SOMETHING I LEARNED ABOUT EDITING

-You can actually use your word processor to your advantage here!
-On Microsoft Word, through the spell check, you can set it up to show you readability stats, which counts your passive voice issues, goes over the age level, etc. I don't have Word because it, uh, costs, but other processors do the same thing in different ways.
+You can actually use your word processor to your advantage!
+On Microsoft Word, through the spell check, you can set it up to show you readability stats, which count your passive voice issues, look at the age level, etc. I don't have Word right now because it, uh, costs money, but other processors do the same thing in different ways.
 Microsoft Works doesn't have cool stats, but you can use style check to locate passive voice and change it.
-And since passive voice is my killing blow, this is an awesome thing to know.
+Since passive voice is my killing blow, this is an awesome thing to know.